Skip to content

 Julia Bradbury standing on the coast path with the white cliffs of Old Harry Rocks in the background

 In 2018, we teamed up with ITV to discover the nation’s favourite walking trails – as voted by you.
-In a two-and-a-half-hour TV special, Julia Bradbury and Ore Oduba guided us through a countdown of Britain’s 100 Favourite Walks, showcasing the finest rambles, scrambles and ambles across the countryside and through cities.
+In a two-and-a-half-hour TV special, Julia Bradbury and Ore Oduba guided us through a countdown of Britain’s 100 Favourite Walks, among which, 40 places in our care were featured.

-Below are the top 10 walks as voted for by the nation, including Britain’s number one.
+Below are the top 10 walks as voted for by the nation, including Britain’s number one favourite.
 We’ve also included some of our other favourite walks across the country, in case you’d like to explore somewhere new.

 Our connections with the nation's top 10 favourite walks